The Dalal Family: whose ancestors migrated from Iran to Maharashtra, Bombay, India over a thousand years ago

 I proceeded to focus on photographing Black and Brown communities across Birmingham, documenting narratives which intentionally confront and counteract negative, dehumanising portrayals of anti-Blackness and Islamaphobia; which continue to dominate mainstream media to this day.

-I’ve been working with pioneers of the Windrush Generation since 2012 - five years before the Windrush Scandal hit the headlines, in 2017.
-I began by photographing military veterans after learning that their ancestors were excluded from military victory marches.
-This contemporary archive and debut solo exhbition was titled ‘West Indies to West Midlands’ (2014).
-Created in honour of everyone who rebuilt post-war Britain, who are yet to be properly recognised for their monumental sacrifices - often thanked only for their ‘contribution’
+I began working with pioneers of the Windrush Generation in 2012 - five years before the Windrush Scandal hit the headlines: 2017.
+In 2013-2014 I photographed military veterans from islands across the Caribbean - who fought for the British military in contemporary conflicts.
+Debut solo exhibition: ‘West Indies to West Midlands’.
+Created in honour of everyone who rebuilt post-war Britain, who are yet to be acknowledged for their monumental sacrifices - often thanked only for their ‘contribution’

-‘Unreported Uprisings’ was exhibited at NOW Gallery, London (10th October - 17th November 2024) and is currently available to tour.
+‘Unreported Uprisings’ documents Winter 2023 - Spring 2024, when workers from all sectors of society uniting in London for the largest strike action since 1926’s General Strike.
+Exhibited at NOW Gallery, London (10th October - 17th November 2024) - the exhibition is currently available to tour.